Preeth86/ViDNex/README.md

 ## Installation

-###   Download  NORD and keep it in the drive where P3_ALIB_MASTER is present.
-The  NORD  file contains all executable files related to the proposed and baseline approaches. <br />
+###   Download  ViDNex and keep it in the drive.
+The ViDNex file contains all executable files related to the proposed and baseline approaches. <br />

 - manager.py -> The Main file related to the ViDNex broker.<br />
 - Ryu.py -> The Main file related to the SDN-Ryu controller.<br />